Kid-Friendly Charcuterie Board

 I decided to go with two different kinds of crackers, which included Club Butter Crackers and Wheat Thins.
 They worked out great!

 Before the day came, I text the group to ask if anyone had a nut allergy.
-Since we did not have any allergies, I picked out Sweet Cashews.
-I only went with the one type of nut and I sprinkled them all over the board.
+This was months before we found out about my son's severe peanut allergy.
+Since we did not know of any allergies at the time, I picked out Sweet Cashews.
+I only went with the one type of nut, and I sprinkled them all over the board.
 It really added texture to the board.

 The options are endless when you are picking out vegetables to use.
 To add some color, I went with Carrots, Celery, and Cucumbers.
-You could go with only green vegetables or add even more colors with red and yellow peppers.
+You could go with only green vegetables or add even more colors with red and yellow peppers or cherry tomatoes.

-The baby carrots worked best for this board because little fingers could easily hold them and dip them into dip.
+The baby carrots worked best for this board because little fingers could easily hold the little bites and dip them into dip.
 I thought this would work out with the celery as well.
 I went with larger cucumber slices to make it easier for the children to hold.
 I thought these vegetables were the best kid-friendly options.

-I really tried to add some colorful options when it came to the fruit.
+I really tried to add some colorful options when it came to the fruit, which can help with anyone sweet tooth.

 I made sure to go with seedless red Grapes because I did not want to worry about the kids biting into seeds.